Puiguqu/School_notes/Y1_Sem_1/CM1005_Introduction_to_Programming_I/Week_15/01_Initialising_and_accessing_2D_arrays_Video•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-1/lecture/Hvda7/initialising-and-accessing-2d-arrays)

-Here is a summary of the text in 15 sentences, preserving key information, formulae, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information:

-Arrays can store elements of any type, including Booleans, strings, numbers, and objects.
-They can also store other arrays, making them useful for representing grids or matrices of information.
-To create a 2D array, we nest sets of square brackets to indicate that each element is an array of values.

-For example, `my2DArray = [[1, 2, 3], [4, 5, 6]]` creates a 2D array with one element that contains three numbers.
-We can access elements of the inner arrays using square brackets, just like we would for 1D arrays.

-To iterate through all the elements of a 2D array, we need to use a nested loop structure.
-The outer loop iterates over each row in the array, and the inner loop iterates over each element within that row.

-For example, `for (i = 0; i < groups.length; i++) { console.log(groups[i]); }` prints out each row of the `groups` array.
-To access individual elements within a row, we can use another nested loop: `for (j = 0; j < groups[i].length; j++) { console.log(groups[i][j]); }`

-It's essential to keep track of which variable is controlling the outer loop (`i`) and which one controls the inner loop (`j`).
-Using a consistent naming convention, such as using `i` for the outer loop and `j` for the inner loop, can help avoid confusion.

-Two-dimensional arrays are powerful tools for representing complex data structures.
-With practice, you'll become more comfortable working with them and be able to apply your knowledge to real-world problems.

-The text also mentions the importance of discussing patterns and nesting objects and arrays as part of the lesson progression.
+In programming, an array can store elements of any type, including Booleans, strings, numbers, or objects.
+A two-dimensional array (2D array) is an array that stores arrays as its elements.
+To declare a 2D array, one uses nested square brackets, e.g., `my2DArray = [[1, 2], [3, 4]]`.
+Each element of the outer array can be accessed using the same syntax used for one-dimensional arrays.
+For example, to access the first element of the inner array, one would use `console.log(my2DArray[0][0])`.
+Two-dimensional arrays are useful for representing tables or grids, and they can be iterated over using nested loops.
+In JavaScript, a 2D array is created by declaring an outer array with square brackets and assigning elements to each index of the inner arrays using bracket notation.
+Understanding two-dimensional arrays is essential for working with programming concepts such as nested objects and arrays.